andrewconnell/TrainingContent/Graph/01-2 Authenticate and connect with Microsoft Graph/lab.md

 ![](Images/13.png)

-Clicking the About link or clicking the sign in link in the top right will prompt you to sign in.
+Clicking either the About link or the sign in link in the top right will prompt you to sign in.

 ![](Images/14.png)

 After signing in, the user is prompted for consent.

+- Read your mail
+- Sign in as you
+- Access your data anytime
 - View your basic profile
-- View your email address
-- Access your data anytime
-- Sign in as you
-- Read your mail

 ![](Images/15.png)